vinzlac/simpleLlmCallPrompt/README.md

 # Use Gemini
 python main.py --provider gemini

+# Use OpenRouter (access to many models including GPT-4, Claude, etc.)
+python main.py --provider openrouter

 # Force refresh of model lists (bypass cache)
-python main.py --provider mistral --refresh python main.py --provider gemini --refresh
+python main.py --provider mistral --refresh python main.py --provider gemini --refresh python main.py --provider openrouter --refresh
 ```

 **Model Selection Process:**
 1. After selecting a provider, available models are displayed
 2. For Mistral: Models are fetched dynamically from the API (or loaded from cache)
 3. For Gemini: Models are tested dynamically (or loaded from cache)
+4. For OpenRouter: Models are fetched dynamically from the OpenRouter API (or loaded from cache)
-4. Select a model by entering its number
+5. Select a model by entering its number
-5. Pricing information links are displayed for reference
+6. Pricing information links are displayed for reference

 **Model Caching:**
-- Model lists are cached in `.mistral_models_cache.json` and `.gemini_models_cache.json`
+- Model lists are cached in `.mistral_models_cache.json`, `.gemini_models_cache.json`, and `.openrouter_models_cache.json`
 - Cache is persistent and never expires automatically
 - Use `--refresh` flag to force update the cache
 - First run will fetch models from APIs (may take a few seconds)